wildsonbbl/NLPwithswiftkey/NLP.md

 ---
-title: "Predicting next word in a sentence with NLP"
+title: "Next word in a sentence with NLP"
 author: "Wildson B B Lima"
 date: "04/11/2020"
 output: